Superficial Safety Alignment Hypothesis: Less is More for Safety Alignment

-With this observation, we are strongly motivated to verify the above question.
-Specifically, we use the pruning method described in Sec.~\ref{sec:4.1} to identify the redundant units in \textbf{Llama-7B}, as there is no officially aligned model for it.
-Once we identify the redundant units, we freeze the updates for the rest of the model’s parameters and perform fine-tuning only on these redundant units.
-To reduce the complexity of the experiment, we focus directly on the general alignment process instead of safety alignment, since the results should hold for the latter as a subset.
-The experiment results are shown in Table~\ref{tab:4}, and we successfully implemented alignment with only \textbf{20\%} parameter updates and \textbf{without incurring alignment tax}, especially highlighting the mathematical performance.
-These findings have significant implications for the \textbf{scalability} and \textbf{efficiency} of safety alignment in future LLMs.
+With this observation, we are strongly motivated to verify the question above by employing pruning method described in Sec.~\ref{sec:4.1} to identify the redundant units in \textbf{Llama-7B}, as there is no officially aligned model for it.
+Once we identify the redundant units, we freeze the updates for the rest of the model’s parameters and perform finetuning only on these redundant units.
+To reduce the complexity, we focus directly on the general alignment process instead of safety alignment, since the results should hold for the latter as a subset.
+The experiment results are shown in Table~\ref{tab:utility_performacne_sec5}, and we successfully implement the same level alignment with only \textbf{20\%} parameter updates and \textbf{without incurring alignment tax}, especially highlighting the mathematical performance.
+These findings provide direct evidence for the implication---\emph{less is more in terms of parameters} for safety alignment, thereby offering indirect yet compelling support for the validity of \textbf{SSAH}.